-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Office's basic financial statements.
-The accompanying schedule of compensation, benefits and other payments to agency head and justice system funding schedules are presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The accompanying schedule of compensation, benefits and other payments to agency head and justice system funding schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying schedule of compensation, benefits and other payments to agency head and justice system funding schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Office of the District Attorney of the 34th Judicial District's basic financial statements.
+The accompanying schedule of compensation, benefits and other payments to agency head and justice system funding schedules (the Schedules) are presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.